WarrenAdam/Portfolio/README.md

 ##Description:

-In this challene, students were asked to create a professional portfolio.
+In this challenge, students were asked to create a professional portfolio.
 In this protfoli, student will be using various advanced CSS techniques to make the webpage responsive and to demonstrate the new skills learned for potential employers.

 ##Acceptance Criteria: